yoolk/yoolk-image-crop/README.md

   data-result='imageCropResult'
 ></yoolk-image-crop>
 ```
-Note only boxWith and boxHeight can be blank.
+Note only boxWidth and boxHeight can be blank.